Vivek Ramanujan

 Aditya Kusupati, Vivek Ramanujan, Raghav Somani, Mitchell Wortsman, Prateek Jain, Sham Kakade, Ali Farhadi

-To appear at the International Conference on Machine Learning 2020
+International Conference on Machine Learning, 2020

 We introduce a new strategy for pruning neural networks based off of the soft threshold reparametrization technique from signal processing.
 The layerwise sparsity budgets allow for very sparse but still highly performant trained models across a variety of architectures and tasks.